 I got mouth sores and cracks in the corners of my mouth that would bleed, so I couldn’t open my mouth very wide.

 Solution: I was constantly putting coconut oil on my lips and inside my nose with a Q-tip to try to keep the dryness at bay.

-When you have cuts and you’re on chemo they don’t heal very well, so I had abrasions all in my throat.
-I had a sore throat for the whole five months that I was on.
+When you have cuts and you’re on chemo, they don’t heal very well, so I had abrasions all in my throat.
+I had a sore throat for the whole five months that I was on [chemo].

 Constipation & anal fissures

 I would call my nurse and say, “You gotta fix my butt.
 You’ve just got to fix it because it just bleeds every time I go to the bathroom.”
-So we tried ointments, and we tried laxatives, we tried so many things, but basically, it just would not really heal until I got off the chemo.
-So it was just something I dealt with, and it was very painful.
+We tried ointments, and we tried laxatives.
+We tried so many things, but basically, it just would not really heal until I got off the chemo.
+It was just something I dealt with, and it was very painful.

 I had foot pain forever.
-It seemed like even eight months after I finished chemo the nerves in my legs and feet were still healing, and I thought I would never be able to walk without pain again.
-And let me tell you, it does happen.
+It seemed like even eight months after I finished chemo, the nerves in my legs and feet were still healing, and I thought I would never be able to walk without pain again.
+Let me tell you, it does happen.
 I did get my walking ability back.
-I do Tabata now and I do Zumba, and my feet aren’t screaming at me.
+I do Tabata now and do Zumba, and my feet aren’t screaming at me.

 General nerve pain

 One thing that was interesting was I had this patch on my leg that would feel hot and wet.
 I would look down thinking I had peed and it was on my leg, but it was dry and fine there.